snipsco/snips-nlu/docs/source/data_model.rst

     "Turn on the light"
     "It's too dark in this room, can you fix this?"

-They both express the same intent which is **Switch Light On**, but they are expressed in two very different ways.
+They both express the same intent which is **SwitchLightOn**, but they are expressed in two very different ways.

 Thus, the first task in intent parsing is to be able to detect the *intent* of